Josmi-Agnes-Jose/PySpark-Assignment-BDA/README.md

 # PySpark-Assignment-BDA

-### part -1 (Demonstrate the spark streaming)
+### Part -1 (Demonstrate the spark streaming)
-The folder named `Streaming` contains the pyspark code (`Word Count.ipynb`) for a simple word count program qhich recieves input from a terminal.
+The folder named `Streaming` contains the pyspark code (`Word Count.ipynb`) for a simple word count program which recieves input from a terminal.

 The screenshots depicting the process and output is combined into a pdf in `Screenshots.pdf` file.

 ### Part -2 (ETL using Pyspark)